BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/loops.md

 # Flavors of For

 There are also a couple variations on the `for` loop that can be used to iterate over different data structures.
 These types of loops are known collectively as iterators, the most common of which are the `for ...in` loop, and the `for ...of` loop.
-More on those later when we talk about data structures next week!
+More on those when we talk about data structures next week!